-In the Stress Less Weight Mastery you can follow a 12-week plan with evidence-based self-care strategies to heal overeating, boost your metabolism, and help you love what you see in the mirror.
+In the Courage to Trust Method, you can follow a 12-week plan with evidence-based self-care strategies to heal overeating, boost your metabolism, and help you love what you see in the mirror.

 These self-care strategies are prioritized around 4 key areas:

-If you’d like to learn more about the Stress Less Weight Mastery and whether it’s a good fit for you, book a free 45-minute Compassionate Clarity Call and I can assess if I can help you (investment options start at $299/mo).
+If you’d like to learn more about the Courage to Trust Method and whether it’s a good fit for you, book a free 45-minute Compassionate Clarity Call and I can assess if I can help you (investment options start at $299/mo).